The desk of

 • Exercising becomes about constantly reaching new personal bests and gains

-Often, for me, the way to get back to finding enjoyment in what I'm doing is the make space for 'play' — where the results don't matter, it's okay to make mistakes, it's about the journey not the destination.
+The way to get back to finding enjoyment in what I'm doing is by making space for 'play' — where the results don't matter, it's okay to make mistakes, it's about the journey not the destination.

 As a result, here are a few ways in recent weeks that I've made space for 'play' —